Radiologic Sciences Requirements

 These professionals function as first assistants to the physician in medical practice, utilizing radiant energy, ionizing radiation (X-Ray), other forms of electro-magnetic energy, and sound waves for the imaging, diagnosis, and treatment of disease.
 Each distinct specialization has its own educational criteria, accreditation and clinical training requirements.
 Students may be required to purchase and develop an account within a clinical management system for clinical placement.

-The Radiologic Sciences program offers a Bachelor of Science Degree with specializations in: diagnostic medical sonography, magnetic resonance imaging/computed tomography, radiation therapy technology, cardiac interventional and radiology education/management.
+The Radiologic Sciences program offers a Bachelor of Science Degree with specializations in: diagnostic medical sonography (ultrasound), magnetic resonance imaging and computed tomography, radiation therapy technology, cardiac-interventional radiography and radiologic sciences management/education.

 To be considered for enrollment into the Radiologic Sciences program, prospective students must first obtain admission to the University.
 To be approved for entry into the major and professional sequences, applicants must submit additional application materials.
 This program admits a limited number of students based on specific selection criteria.
-Students may be selected for admission to the Radiologic Sciences program either as freshmen or sophomores.
-Freshmen will be evaluated on the basis of ACT/SAT scores and high school grade point average.
-Sophomores will be evaluated on the number of hours of college credit, college grade point average as calculated by SIU, college mathematics and science grades and the grade in anatomy.
+Students may be selected for admission to the Radiologic Sciences program either as 1st Year students or 2nd Year students.
+1st Year students will be evaluated on the basis of ACT/SAT scores and high school grade point average.
+2nd Year students will be evaluated on the number of hours of college credit, college grade point average as calculated by SIU Carbondale, college mathematics and science grades and the grade in anatomy.
 Anatomy, math and science courses must be completed prior to the following fall semester.

 Accreditation guidelines place limits on the enrollment in this program.
 Students begin the professional sequence each fall only.
 This degree program requires the successful completion of clinical internships.
 In accordance with Federal and State guidelines, the clinical sites will require proof of the following: vaccination for measles, mumps, rubella, tetanus, TB, varicella (chicken pox), Hepatitis B, Covid 19, and influenza; current CPR card; and proof of completion of HIPAA and blood-borne pathogens training.
 Affiliation sites will also require students to undergo a criminal background check and drug screening.